 Many Huskies stay in WA but Huskies are sprinkled throughout the nation and world.

-Job titles vary across employers and sectors but these were the most common entry-level job titles reported by survey respondents.
+Job titles vary across employers and sectors.
+This list starts with the most common entry-level job titles reported by survey respondents, and then moves to alphabetical order when many job titles are reported by the same number of Huskies.

 Graduates who choose to pursue additional education do so at many different schools across the nation, though many choose to stay at UW.